kristosh/Essentials-of-Machine-Learning/mathintro.md

 ## The ingredients of ML

-To conclude and come back to our `EoML course`, during the lectures, we defined as key ingredients of ML the following concepts: `data (instances, features)`, `the task`, and `the model.
+To conclude and come back to our `EoML course`, during the lectures, we defined as key ingredients of ML the following concepts: `data (instances, features)`, `the task`, and `the model`.

 In the previous example, we defined that a single image $\mathbf{x}$ acts as the instance or observation and its pixel-value as the feature.
 Our dataset is a set of images that could include annotation in the case of supervised learning and linear classification like the case of the MNIST datasets.
 However, we might still have a set of images without annotation and can still employ algorithms that find interesting patterns in data (`clustering`, `image compression` or `image generation` using `GANs` or `stable diffusion` models).

 In this tutorial, we mainly focused on the `linear classification` task.
 The model is actually the parameters $\mathbf{w}$ that we introduced during the example and tuned during the training process.
 Thus, for each different task we have different type of a model and different type of introduced parameters $\mathbf{w}$ that needs to be learned.
 Think of different the different recipes for supervised or unsupervised learning and the introduced parameters.

- ## Conclusion and learning objectives of this page
+##

+Here our quick introductory story in ML ends.
+I am sure that this content can be a bit hard to parse for some, however, this page means to be a supplementary material for those are curious to learn more on linear algebra and mathematics for Machine Learning.

 [back](./)